 Amendment History, Local Review Process: The record shows the proposed SMP update originated in a local planning process that began in 2013.
-Hoquiam partnered with Aberdeen and Cosmopolis throughout most of the update process2.
+Cosmopolis partnered with Aberdeen and Hoquiam throughout most of the update process.

 Consistent with the process described in the Public Participation Plan, Aberdeen, Hoquiam and Cosmopolis held a community open house and visioning workshop on November 5, 2014.
-The cities held a series of Citizen Advisory Committee meetings which were open to the public and the City Councils were updated throughout the process.
-On March 2, 2016 a joint workshop for all three city councils was held after which each city completed the local review and adoption process.
+The cities held a series of Citizen Advisory Committee meetings which were open to the public and the City Councils were regularly updated throughout the process.
+On March 2, 2016 a joint City Council workshop was held after which each city completed the local review and adoption process.

-The record shows the City Council held a public hearing on July 25, 2016.
-Notice of the hearing was published in The Vidette on July 7, 2016 and July 14, 2016.
-City Council adopted Resolution No. 2016-13 on August 8, 2016, authorizing city staff to forward the proposed amendments to Ecology for formal review.
+The record shows the City Council held a public hearing on June 29, 2016.
+Notice of the hearing was published in The Daily World on June 18, 2016.
+City Council adopted Resolution No. 2016-05 on June 29, 2016, authorizing city staff to forward the proposed amendments to Ecology for formal review.

 Documentation of Current Conditions: Documentation of current shoreline conditions informs the development of the SMP, including environment designations, policies and regulations, to ensure the SMP can meet the no net loss of shoreline ecological functions goal of the state SMP Guidelines.
 The city hired a consultant to produce the Shoreline Inventory and Characterization Report, (October, 2014).
-Hoquiam is located on the north bank of Grays Harbor adjacent to, and west of Aberdeen.
-The city's 39 miles of shoreline are located along portions of Grays Harbor including Rennie Island, and the East Fork Hoquiam, Little Hoquiam and Hoquiam rivers and tidal portions of Fry Creek.
-Grays Harbor and its associated shorelands are a Shoreline of Statewide Significance.
-Much of the shoreline along Grays Harbor has been historically used for port and industrial activities, including the Bowerman airport located adjacent to the Grays Harbor National Wildlife Refuge.
-Residential and commercial uses are common along the Hoquiam River.
-Shoreline modifications are extensive along the Grays Harbor and Hoquiam river shorelines with fill, armoring, tide gates and levees.
-The Little Hoquiam River is the least developed and most intact ecologically.
+Cosmopolis is located just upstream of the city of Aberdeen at the mouth of the Chehalis River.
+The city's 7 miles of shoreline are located along portions of the north and south banks of the Chehalis River (a Shoreline of Statewide Significance) and includes the lower segment of Mill Creek and all associated wetlands.
+Much of the southern shoreline (or left bank as you look downstream) has been historically impacted by industrial activities related to the timber industry.
+The northern bank some of which is in Port of Grays Harbor ownership, is undeveloped and remains largely vegetated with significant surge-plain wetland areas and tidal channels.
+Development in this area is unlikely.
+Shoreline modifications are extensive along the southern bank with a levee along a portion of the former rail alignment, tide gates, historic fill and some armoring.
+Some fringing estuarine wetlands remain but the shoreline vegetation is otherwise fairly limited.
+Approximately 50% of the southern shoreline is occupied by a functioning mill with the remainder containing a number of vacant parcels with the potential for development and/or redevelopment.

-Finding: Ecology finds that the Shoreline Inventory and Characterization Report adequately inventoried and analyzed the current conditions of the shorelines located in Hoquiam.
+Finding: Ecology finds that the Shoreline Inventory and Characterization Report adequately inventoried and analyzed the current conditions of the shorelines located in Cosmopolis.
 The report synthesized existing information and was used to inform the master program update as well as provide a basis for future protection and restoration opportunities in the city's shoreline jurisdiction (WAC 173-26-201(3)(c)).

-2 Hoquiam took the lead and managed the grant with Ecology (#G1400451) on behalf of the three cities.
+Hoquiam took the lead and managed the grant with Ecology (#G1400451) on behalf of the three cities.